Cookie Consent

 What is a limitation of liability clause?

-Imagine you run a software company that develops a sophisticated inventory management system for businesses.
-You're about to sign a contract with a large retail chain.
-Before signing the contract, you and the retailer agree to incorporate the "limitation of liability clause."
+Imagine you run a software business that develops sophisticated inventory management systems, and you're about to sign a contract with a large retail chain.
+Before signing the contract, you and the retailer agree to incorporate the "limitation of liability" clause.

-• The safety net—The clause sets a maximum amount of money your company would have to pay the retailer if the software malfunctions or causes problems.
+The liability clause limits the amount of money your business would have to pay the retailer if the software malfunctions or causes problems.
 For instance, if the software glitches and causes the retailer to lose sales or mismanage inventory, the clause might state that your company will only compensate them up to a certain amount, even if the actual financial losses are higher.

 Standard terms present in a limitation of liability clause